Resistance Test Devices

 For laboratories and manual measurements

-- Measuring cable break detection
+- Measurement cable break detection

-- Contact error detector
+- Contacting error detector

-- Temperature compensation of temperature-dependent resistors
+- Temperature compensation for temperature-dependent resistances

 - Surface or ambient temperature measurement

-- Automatically executed test steps
+- Automatically executing test steps

-- Integrated switch-over different test points
+- Built-in switch-over between different test points

 Communication with

-—" PC
+—«» PC

-—" PLC
+—«» PLC

 —«» MES / ERP

-—«» Fieldbus, e.g., PROFIBUS …
+—«» Fieldbus e.g. PROFIBUS …

-—«» Industrial Ethernet, e.g., PROFINET, EtherCAT, EtherNet/IP, Modbus-TCP …
+—«» Industrial Ethernet e.g. PROFINET, EtherCAT, EtherNet/IP, Modbus-TCP …

 MotorAnalyzer1

-The entry-level model for your engine service
+The entry-level model for your Motor service

-CHECK YOUR MOTORHEALTH!
+CHECK YOUR MOTOR’S HEALTH!

 For electric motor repair

-For maintenance, servicing, and repair
+For maintenance, servicing, and service

-Areas of application and test methods
+Application areas and test methods

-- Asynchronous, synchronous, and DC machines, brakes, transformers, coils, etc.
+- Asynchronous, synchronous, and DC machines, brakes, transformers, coils …

-- Troubleshooting and fault location
+- Troubleshooting and fault localization

 - Resistance measurement on windings, coils, temperature sensors